 Step 3.
 Hit Start Recording while playing a live video.
 And stop recording in the same way.

-Now you all have already been aware of how to record live streaming videos across platforms & devices.
+Now you all have already been aware of how to record live-streaming videos across platforms & devices.
 However, you have to note that the native screen recorder on Mac is not available to those who haven't upgrade their iMac or MacBook to macOS 10.14 Mojave or later.
-Therefore, VideoProc is my top pick when I need to capture something on my computer.
+Therefore, VideoProc Converter is my top pick when I need to capture something on my computer.